-Your IP address changes primarily because most Internet Service Providers (ISPs) assign dynamic IP addresses to their customers.
-These addresses are leased for a limited time and can change when the lease expires, when you reconnect to the network, or when the ISP reallocates addresses to optimize their network.
-Static IP addresses, which remain constant, are less common and usually reserved for business or specialized use.
+Your IP address changes mostly because most Internet Service Providers (ISPs) assign dynamic IP addresses to their customers.
+These addresses are leased for a set amount of time and can change when the lease runs out, when you reconnect to the network, or when the ISP shuffles addresses around to work better.
+Static IP addresses, which stay the same, are way less common and usually only for business or special needs.

 Understanding IP Addresses

-An Internet Protocol (IP) address is a unique identifier assigned to each device connected to a network.
-It functions similarly to a postal address, enabling devices to send and receive data across the internet.
-IP addresses come in two main versions: IPv4 and IPv6, with IPv4 being the most widely used.
+An Internet Protocol (IP) address is basically a unique identifier given to each device connected to a network.
+Think of it like a mailing address-it lets devices send and receive data across the internet.
+You've got two main versions: IPv4 and IPv6, with IPv4 being what most people use.

 Types of IP Addresses